PentaHelix/pentahelix.github.io/_posts/2015-09-29-[chrawl]-Devlog-19:-A-new-reality.md

 layout: post
 ---

 Welcome back to the devlog!

 <!--excerpt-->

-Hey everyone to the first devlog for chrawl2.
+Hey everyon to the first devlog for chrawl2.
 Since I've spent the past two weeks re-implementing many systems, I started with my favorites (which are ProcGen Libs).
 So far I've got mesh generation and map generation working, a basic implementation of gun generation, and some texture generation.
 I'll focus on the Mesh Gen in this devlog.

 I use procedural Meshes primarily for building up the map since I want it to be dynamic and also efficient.
 In chrawl1 I used to construct a map by placing a 30 x 40 grid of blocks and empty spaces.
 This worked for some time, but later when I added shops and such I had to awkwardly resize and move some blocks, it got relly messy.